Introducing the Descriptive Parametric Model: Gaseous Profiles for Galaxies, Groups, and Clusters: Comparison to Observations

 \paragraph{Observational Comparison and Biases}

 There are only 11 $L^\star$ halos and 10 groups in this comparison.
 The weighting of halos goes as $M_{200}^{5/3}$ if they follow virial relationships, which means even one underestimated halo mass could significantly bias the results.
-We show the violin plots of the datapoints and DPM profiles in the left panel of Figure \ref{fig:violin_SZ}.
+We show the violin plots of the datapoints and DPM profiles in the lower panel of Fig. \ref{fig:ySZ}.

 For $L^\star$ halos \citep{bregman2022, bregman2024}, Model 3 performs the best followed by Model 1 with Model 2 being the worst fit.
 However, we note that this comparison weights all datapoints equally even if they have large error bars, and the comparison is driven by datapoints at larger radii.
 Model 3 performs worst for the two innermost datapoints.
 For groups \citep{pratt2021}, Model 3 performs best with the median ratio of model to observation being near unity; however the spread in values reflects that the datapoints have a flatter profile than Model 3 in Fig. \ref{fig:ySZ}.